robotkernel-hal/robotkernel/README.md

 ```

 .
 The devices will be allocated by the owning module and then registered
-to the *robotkernel-5* with the add\_device call.
+to the *robotkernel* with the add\_device call.

 ``` {.C++}
 void add_device(std::shared_ptr<device> dev);
 ```

-Removing (Unregistering) devices from the robotkernel-5 can either be
+Removing (Unregistering) devices from the robotkernel can either be
 done by removing single device or by removing all devices owned by a
 module.